-- All dwellings shall have a minimum ground floor ceiling height of 2570mm. - Two-storey dwellings are encouraged. - A vertical emphasis is encouraged internally through the use of shaped ceilings and skylights, and externally through additional parapet height or changes in roofline.
+- All dwellings shall have a minimum ground floor ceiling height of 2590mm unless otherwise noted. - Two-storey dwellings are encouraged. - A vertical emphasis is encouraged internally through the use of shaped ceilings and skylights, and externally through additional parapet height or changes in roofline.